IbrahimAlgadi/PaySim/README.md

 them for linking and you have a full fledged backend, that performs well with which ever payment gateway of your choice.

-This project is for student's as well who want to add payment logic to their projects and have no chance to go through the complicated protocols of going to the Provider and ask for keys. when all you want is just a payment gateway that gives you a response.
+> This project is for:

+- **Student's** as well who want to add payment logic to their projects and have no chance to go through the complicated protocols of going to the Provider and ask for keys. when all you want is just a payment gateway that gives you a response.

+- **Developers** who want to implement the logic prior to production and then implement their testing based on the responses they get to decide which payment gateway they will start working with.